 Direct payments can be used to buy a range of things, provided they are directly linked to an outcome agreed in your care plan.
 This could include:

 - a personal assistant (instead of a carer arranged by the local authority)

 - a visit to a community or social activity, such as going to a club, concert or sport event

 - an educational activity

-- complementary therapies, such as aromatherapy or music therapy, to improve wellbeing in line with the support plan
+- complementary therapies, such as aromatherapy or music therapy

-- transport - to visit family and friends or attend a leisure or educational activity
+- transport – if you have specific needs, it could cover travelling safely to visit family and friends or attend a leisure or educational activity

 - support to get to a café to meet friends, or to go to a place of worship

 - taking a break with a carer.